Skip to main content

 Make the Marinara Sauce

-2. Heat olive oil medium heat in a saucepan.
+2. Heat olive oil on medium heat in a saucepan.
 Add pulsed tomatoes to the pan and add passata.

 3. Stir well and season with salt.